-This Competition is Closed: War Horse at The Brighton Centre Thursday 25th January 2018 at 7.30pm The National Theatre’s acclaimed production of War Horse is coming to Brighton The National Theatre’s acclaimed production of War Horse, embarks on a major tour of the UK, coming to The Brighton Centre from 25th January to 10th February 2018.
-The tour […]
+This Competition is Closed: CONGRATULATIONS TO WINNER: Nicola G, hope that you enjoy the show!
+War Horse at The Brighton Centre Thursday 25th January 2018 at 7.30pm The National Theatre’s acclaimed production of War Horse is coming to Brighton The National Theatre’s acclaimed production of War Horse, embarks on a major tour of the […]

 Tag: National Theatre

 The Threepenny Opera | Review Last night, myself and a group of fellow Theatre Bloggers were invited to see the National Theatre’s production of ‘The Threepenny Opera’, written back in 1920s Germany by Bertolt Brecht with music by Kurt Weill.
 This production at the National is a new translation by Simon Stephens and […]

 All we can say is WOW!
 A mighty 2016 season has been announced by Jonathan Church and Alan Finch for the Chichester Festival Theatre, the last under their leadership as Artistic Director and Executive Director.
 Chichester Season 2016.
 Travels with My Aunt Minerva Theatre 18 April – 4 June 2016 A new musical […]

 The National Theatre announces a UK tour of their acclaimed production of Michael Morpurgo’s WAR HORSE The National Theatre’s acclaimed production of War Horse, has announced it’s tour dates and there are TWO in the South East 😀 Tour Dates Marlowe Theatre, Canterbury, (15 September – 14 October 2017).
 Bristol Hippodrome (18 October – […]